Ma'a Nonu: Professional career and the All Blacks

 Wellington Lions captain Umaga was rested during the 2005 NPC, and in his absence Nonu was promoted to the captaincy of the team.
 During the NPC, he established himself as one of New Zealand's most dangerous midfield runners.
 He was selected for the 2005 All Blacks Grand Slam tour, playing Tests as a substitute against Wales and Scotland, and earning his third Test start against Ireland.
-He was cited for an alleged spear tackle against Brian O'Driscoll during the Test against Ireland, but was later cleared of the charge.
+He was cited for an alleged spear tackle against Brian O'Driscoll during the Test against The British and Irish Lions, but was later cleared of the charge.

 In 2006 Nonu was ruled out of the Tri Nations squad due to injury, Mils Muliaina being chosen to take his place.
 He damaged the base of his left thumb playing club rugby in Wellington, which required him to have surgery.
 He was, however, included in the end of year tour with the All Blacks.

 Due to his absence from the All Blacks Tri Nations squad, Nonu was able to play every game with the Wellington Lions in the Air New Zealand Cup, which greatly helped them.
 Nonu missed out on selection for the 2007 Rugby World Cup, with the selectors preferring Aaron Mauger, Luke McAlister, Conrad Smith and Isaia Toeava in the centres.

 The game against Argentina on 28 September 2013 marked a record fiftieth international game in combination with Conrad Smith.